-It seems like people who usually don’t go to art places, as well as artists, tend to welcome an exhibit that potentially changes with each new guest.
-Oddly enough, people who know art – without making it – seem to have more of a difficulty to embrace the concept.
-I try to address the issue by a hand-written note at the entrance – eventually also giving credit to all those who contribute by their additions and interventions.
+Visitors who usually don’t go to art spaces seem to welcome the idea of a display that potentially changes with each new guest.
+Visiting artist colleagues and art students embrace the concept, too.
+Oddly enough, those who “know” art – the connoisseurs – generally have been the least interested, sometimes openly dismissive.
+I try to address the issue by a hand-written note at the entrance.
+At last, I’m also giving credit to all those who contribute by their additions and interventions.

 “This is not a gallery”

 Today’s visitors are of the open-minded kind; an international artist / curator gives encouraging feedback.
 A couple living nearby peep in, stay a while, and compliment my work in the most wonderful way – dubbing it “kind of industrial”.
 I’m delighted.

 This day turns out to be a talkative one.
 The first guests enter as soon as I open the door.
 Thoughtful observation generates reflections on normality, perfection, body grounded voice… and the unforeseeable response, that sometimes expands the horizon.
 Other visitors arrive and leave again,